 Mike McDonagh: Chair

 Mike McDonagh is a Senior Business Director with Hays, the specialist recruitment firm.
 He joined Hays in 2002 in London after he completed his degree in History at the University of Sheffield.
 Mike is responsible for the Executive, Accountancy & Finance, Construction & Property, Human Resources, Procurement, Multi-lingual and Office Support specialisms within Hays’ business in Dublin.
 He is a long-suffering supporter of his beloved Preston North End, a keen cyclist and 5-a-side footballer, occasional golfer and father of 2 children and husband to Aifric.
 Currently learning to speak Irish through osmosis!

 Mary Cunningham is the CEO of the National Youth Council of Ireland, which is the representative body for national voluntary youth work organisations in Ireland.
 It represents and supports the interests of around 50 voluntary youth organisations and uses its collective experience to act on issues that impact on young people.

-Brendan is a Senior Manager at the Central Bank of Ireland.
-A Chartered Accountant, Brendan has worked in the financial services industry as an internal auditor, external auditor and financial services regulator.
-Brendan holds a Diploma in IFRS and a Masters Degree in Strategic Management from the UCD Michael Smurfit Graduate School of Business.
+Brendan is Head of Supervision in the Anti-Money Laundering Division at the Central Bank of Ireland.
+A Chartered Accountant, Brendan has worked in the financial services sector as an Internal Auditor, External Auditor and Financial Services Regulator.
+Brendan holds a Diploma in Corporate Governance from the UCD Michael Smurfit Graduate Business School.
 Brendan is a member of the Boardmatch Ireland Finance Committee.

 David Owens is the CEO of An Óige, the Irish Youth Hostel Association, since 2000.
 He is an accountant (F.C.C.A.) and also has degrees in Law and Economics and a Masters in International Relations.
 He has recently completed a Certificate in Charity Governance in the Law Society.